ilg-physics-ucsb/physics4l-manual/4LSite/lab0.md

 ####

 **Magnetic Force and Distance steps:**
-1. Mark 0.5 cm, 1 cm, 2cm, and 4 cm on a piece of paper.
-Align the magnetometer with the 0 cm mark
+1. Mark 0.0 cm, 0.5 cm, 1.0 cm, 2.0 cm, and 4.0 cm on a piece of paper.
+Align the edge of your phone nearest to the magnetometer with the 0 cm mark
 2. Start a measurement without the magnet (place the magnet far from your work area) and record the values.
-3. Attach your magnet to the flat end of a steel screw to make handling easier.
-Align the magnet with the 0.5 cm mark.
+3. Magnetize a steel screw and align it with the 0.5 cm mark.
 4. Record about 1 second of data and stop.
 5. Double the distance to 1 cm, 2 cm, 4 cm, and record 1 second of data each.
 6. Export the data.
 For each measurement made above, calculate the average of the 1-second interval, and record the average field strength and the distance of the measurement in a table.